diegofg93/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │
     │── .gitignore  <- Configuration of files that can never be commited.
     │
+    │── MAKEFILE contains a bunchs of command for an easy installation │
+    │── MANIFEST.in When building a source distribution for your package, by default only a minimal set of files are included: https://packaging.python.org/guides/using-manifest-in/
+    │
     │── VERSION     <- Contains the reference of the version │
     └── tox.ini     <- tox file with settings for running tox; see tox.readthedocs.io

 --------